chuxorg/cspy/parlor_tricks/README.md

 def fib(n):
    """
    This is brute force Fibonacci.
 You'll get the right answer, eventually =).
+   Time Complexity == O(2^n) # Exponential == Bad, Bad, Bad
+   Space Complexity == O(n) # Linear == The best case is Meh.
+Worst case is bad, bad, bad.

+   Note: Space complexity is measured by memory usage, disk space, and call stack.
+The call stack is the metric used in measuring O(n).
+The initial call is placed on the call stack and the subsequent recursive calls are also placed on the call stack.
+When a function returns, that function is removed from the call stack.
    """
    if n <= 2: return 1
    return fib(n-1) + fib(n-2)